-The City of Busselton welcomes Elected Members, staff, guests and members of the public to the Ordinary Council Meeting of 15 May 2024.
+The Mayor welcomed elected members, staff, guests and members of the public to the Ordinary Council Meeting of 15 May 2024.

-The City of Busselton acknowledges the Wadandi and Bibbulmun people as the traditional custodians of this region and pay respects to Elders past and present.
+The Mayor acknowledged the Wadandi and Bibbulmun people as the traditional custodians of this region and paid respects to Elders past and present.

-This meeting will be audio recorded for minute taking purposes and will also be live streamed on the City of Busselton YouTube channel.
+This meeting was audio recorded for minute taking purposes and was live streamed on the City of Busselton YouTube channel.

-A prayer will be read out as part of the opening of this meeting.
+Reverend Axel Hagg from the Free Reformed Church of Busselton read out a prayer as part of the opening of this meeting.